alextrs/oestandards/README.md

 <a name="record--locking"></a><a name="1.1"></a>
   - [1.1](#record--locking) **Record Locking**: Always use either NO-LOCK or EXCLUSIVE-LOCK
     > Why?
 If you don't specify locking mechanism SHARE-LOCK is used.
-NO-LOCK has better performance over SHARE-LOCK
+      - NO-LOCK has better performance over SHARE-LOCK.
+      - Other users can't obtain EXCLUSIVE-LOCK on record that SHARE locked

     ```openedge
     // bad